Every gardener grows tomatoes. Even folks who don’t have the time or space for a garden, are growing tomatoes in pots on their patio or deck.

 Good tomatoes start with good seeds in good dirt.

 It’s All About the Soil

 Start with live dirt.
 It’s a whole secret world under those plants.
 The soil ecosystem is what holds it altogether and is the first source of life for your tomatoes.
 If you have good soil in your garden area and good “home-grown” compost, then you’re set.
 1)

 If you have poor soil and no seasoned compost, or need a shortcut for growing tomatoes in pots, we recommend:

 If you’re short on time and have Amazon Prime, you can have these delivered to your door for free.
 We use this often, because we’ve discovered that it saves us a lot of time and gas, driving to and from the home stores, lugging the soil bags from store to car, then from the car to the garden.
 We let UPS deliver it to our garage and then it’s straight to the garden or the pot! 😎

 However, if you notice any tomato planting ailing, such as leaves yellowing or with brown spots, apply a remedy immediately.
-To lean more about the types of tomato fungus and remedies, visit Rutgers New Jersey Agricultural Extension.1)https://njaes.rutgers.edu/pubs/fs547/
+You can read about tomato diseases here.
+To learn even more about the types of tomato fungus and remedies, visit Rutgers New Jersey Agricultural Extension.1)https://njaes.rutgers.edu/pubs/fs547/

 Tomato blight is the #1 enemy of tomatoes.